 Make sure content is reaching your website thick and fast, even if it means investing in a copywriter to help you create compelling content.

-Use live streaming to get information out to your audience quickly, and consider using competitions & quizzes as a way to keep people coming back for more.
+Use live streaming to get information out to your audience quickly, and consider using competitions & quizzes such as History of the American Civil War as a way to keep people coming back for more.

 Also, explore investing in chatbot technologies as artificial intelligence continues to expand to give your customers a speedy, personalised customer service experience.